engloforte/cydran/md_docs/Examples.md

     	}

 [//]: # (New List)
+	// An example of sending a message directly to the parent. this.parent.getParent().message('messageType? or channelName?', "digest");

 ## Templates
 Templates are strings that Cydran converts into a renderable DOM structure and then push into the web document.
 During the rendering process Curran first processes all aliases and decoratersevaluating all  by evaluating cydran aliases.